naaseweb/naaseweb.github.io/_pages/about.md

 ### Awards ###

 - The Executive Committee is now accepting nominations for the [Larry Hadley Service Award](/awards.md#larry-hadley-service-award)
+    - Please submit nominations to [Frank Stephenson](https://berry.edu/academics/fs/fstephenson) by 3/31/26.

+- NAASE invites nominations for the positions of President-elect (to serve 2026-2028, then 2028-2030 as President) and at-large executive committee member (2026-2030).
+Nominations should be sent to the chair of the nominating committee [Mike Leeds](https://liberalarts.temple.edu/directory/michael-leeds) by 3/31/2026.

 ### Upcoming Conferences: ###
 - Southern Economic Association ([November 21-23, 2026  \|  Houston, TX](https://southerneconomic.org/conference/))